How to Create Email Workflows That Convert (With Real Examples)

 How to Measure Workflow Success

-Workflow performance should be evaluated holistically, not email by email.
+Workflow performance should be evaluated holistically, not email by email, using both engagement and deliverability metrics.

 • Conversion rate per workflow